 - The facility must have a written procedure for infection control including cleaning and inspecting all patient-related equipment; this includes sterilization, high-level disinfection, or the application of germicidal agents after each use that is consistent with the manufacturers’ recommendations, federal and state health policy regulations and institutional standards.

 - All devices and sensors associated with an in-lab or HSAT failed test (e.g. no data, or corrupt data) must be tested for proper function prior to next use.

 - Reported or detected failures of in-lab or HSAT devices, sensors or processes must be categorized and analyzed for cause and a plan for preventing future failures must be documented.

 - The facility must physically separate clean and dirty devices in compliance with its infection control

 - Specific instructions must exist for HSAT device and sensor packing, shipping and storage.

 - Facilities must have a policy in place that documents the procedure(s) used to delete all PHI and physiologic data from HSAT equipment following each use of the device.

-A sleep facility is to maintain a written policy describing all equipment maintenance procedures for both in-center and HSAT that includes procedures for Infection Control
+A sleep facility is to maintain a written policy describing all medical equipment maintenance procedures for both in-center and HSAT that includes procedures for Infection Control.

 Definition of Medical Equipment